The real incomes component of the Real Money Theory

 ).
 This requires improvements in productivity to improve the necessary unit price flexibility by reducing unit costs of production and enable marginal unit prices of output reductions.
 This can be achieved while stabilizing or even increasing unit profits or total corporate income as a function of price elasticity of consumption and resulting rates of market penetration.Microeconomic foundations are important

 As can be appreciated from this exploration, attempting to manage the economy with such top down models such as the QTM or even more realistic RMT provides little orientation as to which policy instruments should be applied to augment growth in real incomes.
-The Real Incomes Approach to Economics focuses improving the price performance of companies through enhanced productivity and, as such, is one of the only macroeconomic theory (based on the PAC model) that is fully supply side because it is founded on microeconomic principles because it operates on the basis of policy instruments that can be managed by decision makers at economic unit level to create real aggregate macroeconomic growth.
+The Real Incomes Approach to Economics focuses improving the price performance of companies through enhanced productivity and, as such, is one of the only macroeconomic theory (based on the PAC model) that is fully supply side because it is founded on microeconomic principles and it operates on the basis of policy instruments that can be managed by decision makers at economic unit level to create real aggregate macroeconomic growth.

 Hector McNeill is the Director of SEEL-Systems Engineering Economics Lab.2